 \section{Conclusion and Open Problems}

 In this paper, we have initiated the study of {\spfgp} under the realm of parameterized complexity.
-One natural open problem is to see if our kernelization results for {\spfgp} can be improved, i.e. can we get a kernel with $\oh(k^4)$ vertices for SPFG when both $G$ and $G_f$ are arbitrary graphs?
-We strongly believe that those results can be improved but some other nontrivial techniques might be necessary.
-On the other hand, it would be useful to have a systematic study of this problem under positive disjunctive constraints containing three (or some constant number of) variables.
-Additionally, in the perspective of kernelization complexity, we leave the following open problems for directions of future research. \begin{itemize} \item Can we get a kernel with $\oh (k^4)$ vertices for SPFG when the input graph $G$ is arbitrary graph but the forcing graph $G_f$ is a graph of degeneracy $\eta$?
+One natural open problem is to see if our kernelization results for {\spfgp} can be improved, i.e., can we get a kernel with $\oh(k^4)$ vertices for SPFG when both $G$ and $G_f$ are arbitrary graphs?
+We strongly believe that those results can be improved, but some other non-trivial techniques might be necessary.
+Independently, it would be useful to have a systematic study of this problem under positive disjunctive constraints containing three (or some constant number of) variables.
+Additionally, from the perspective of kernelization complexity, we leave the following open problems for directions of future research. \begin{itemize} \item Can we get a kernel with $\oh (k^4)$ vertices for SPFG when the primary graph $G$ is arbitrary graph but the forcing graph $G_f$ is a graph of degeneracy $\eta$?
 Our results only show that if the forcing graph is of bounded degree, then we can get a kernel with $\oh(k^3)$ vertices.
-In fact, even if $G_f$ is a forest, then also it is unclear if we can get a kernel with $\oh(k^3)$ or $\oh(k^4)$ vertices. \item What happens to the kernelization complexity when $G_f$ is an interval graph while $G$ is an arbitrary graph?
-Can we get a kernel with $\oh(k^3)$ vertices in such case? \item Finally, can we generalize our result of Theorem \ref{thm:SPFG-planar-input} when $G$ is a graph of bounded treewidth or graph of bounded degeneracy? \end{itemize}
+In fact, even if $G_f$ is a forest, it is unclear if we can get a kernel with $\oh(k^3)$ or $\oh(k^4)$ vertices. \item What happens to the kernelization complexity when $G_f$ is an interval graph while $G$ is an arbitrary graph?
+Can we get a kernel with $\oh(k^3)$ vertices in such a case? \item Finally, can we generalize our result of Theorem \ref{thm:SPFG-planar-input} when $G$ is a graph of bounded treewidth or a graph of bounded degeneracy? \end{itemize}